openPCI/open-tao-pcis/README.md

 ## Use with tao
 To install the PCIs:

-- download them as .zip files from the [builds/ directory](builds/)
+- Download them as .zip files from the [builds/ directory](builds/)
 - Log in to your TAO community edition installation
 - Go to Items -> Authoring (Any item)
 - Expand 'Custom interactions'